SpegalDev/Bludit-BuyMeACoffee/README.md

 -----

-If you enjoy this plugin, please consider [buying me a coffee](https://out.spegal.dev/coffee)! 😁
+If you find this plugin useful, consider [buying me a coffee ☕](https://out.spegal.dev/coffee)